Baryo1991/TicTacToe/README.md

 1) run npm install in the root folder

-2) run npm install i client folder
+2) run npm install iמ client folder

 You can run both client and server in the root folder